Bedrock-OSS/bedrock-wiki-legacy/knowledge/faq.md

 ### How can I freeze an animation when it completes?

-- Use `"loop": "hold_on_last_frame".
+- Use `"loop": "hold_on_last_frame"`.
 This will pause the animation on its last frame, instead of resetting back to the base pose.
 Useful for things like chests, which need to open and *stay open* until closed.